lee-barber/JS-clock/readme.txt

 III.
 Development Considerations
 ------------------------------------------

-When drafting my project I knew that I wanted a digital clock to be printed to the center of the screen with a surrounding the numbers.
+When drafting my project I knew that I wanted a digital clock to be printed to the center of the screen with a box surrounding the numbers.
 Instead of having the background color change using Hex codes (option 1), I decided to do option 2 with a varied background based on the time of day.
 It seemed appropriate to use a theme-based image for the background, such as an image with sunlight for the morning hours, and a darker image for the evening hours.
 Once I knew what I wanted to develop, it was time to get to work.

 IV.
 Coding Challenges